logo

 Employees feel unheard, overlooked, and powerless in the face of constant change.
 As a result, they go quiet.
 Gradually, they disengage.
 Eventually, they stop bringing ideas to the table.

 Leaders look at that silence and read it as passivity, resistance, or lack of initiative.
-Their frustration builds.
-They get more directive, more controlling — trying to close the gap through pressure.
+Frustration builds.
+The response is to get more directive, more controlling – trying to close the gap through pressure.
 Employees feel that pressure and pull back further.
 The gap widens, quarter after quarter.

 Both sides are convinced they’re responding to the other person’s behavior.
-Ultimately, each person feels like something is being done to them.
-That right there is the Dreaded Drama Triangle — the reactive pattern that keeps organizations spinning in exactly this kind of exhausting cycle.
+Each person experiences the situation as something happening to them, not something they’re creating.
+That right there is the Dreaded Drama Triangle – the reactive pattern that keeps organizations spinning in exactly this kind of exhausting cycle.

 In the Drama Triangle, three familiar roles take hold: